-Dece December 31
+December 31

-2015 2016
+2016 2017

-US\$ US\$
+Assets held for sale US\$ US\$

-Assets held for sale - 3,363
+3,363

 3,363

-In January 2016, the Company vacated an office building located in Shanghai, China, and actively marketed the building during fiscal 2016.
-In April 2016, management approved an action to sell the excess property, and committed to a plan to locate a buyer.
-The property met all of the held for sale criteria in accordance with ASC 360 - Property, Plant and Equipment and therefore was classified as noncurrent assets held for sale.
-The Company has obtained a firm purchase commitment from a non-affiliated third party and will recognize the gain on the sale when transfer of ownership is completed.
+The Company vacated from an office building located in Shanghai, China and in 2016 took action to sell the property.
+The sale plan met all of the held-for-sale criteria in accordance with ASC 360-Property, Plant and Equipment and the asset was reclassified accordingly.
+In 2017, the Company sold the property to a non-affiliated third party and recognized a gain from disposal of US\$1,880 thousand.